SparkDevNetwork/Rock.Mobile-Docs/lava.md

 Page values are used along with Page Events to allow you to customize your user experience.
 The `PageValues` object is just a dictionary of string/object pairs that you can use any way you want.
 There is no defined structure to them.
 You can read more about their use in the [Page Events](advanced-dynamic-content.md#Page-Events) section.

+### AppValues

+Similar to `PageValues`, the `AppValues` is a simple dictionary that you can store custom data into.
+However, the major difference is that `AppValues` will persist between application restarts.
+One simple usage might be to store a preference in how a page is displayed.
+You might present the user with a show/hide option that shows or hides certain elements on the page - all processed on the mobile shell.
+You can use `AppValues` for this and the value will persist between different visits to the page as well as a full restart of the application.

 ## Server Lava Variables

 When you are using Lava to customize the experience from the server side, for example in a Content block set to server-side Lava rendering, the following variables are available to you.